Skip to content

 fodder plant for cattle

-Fodder trees are powerhouses for our famers in Ikinu, Kenya.
-As part of the first year of our Forest Garden Approach, fodder trees were used to establish a visible boundary and barrier around each farmer’s plot.
-These living fences are most often comprised of Calliandra calothyrsus, Leucaena trichandra , and Sesbania sesban, all of which are quick growing fodder trees.
+Fodder trees serve as powerhouses for farmers in Ikinu, Kenya.
+In the first year of our Forest Garden Approach, farmers use them to establish clear boundaries and barriers around their plots.
+These living fences often include Calliandra calothyrsus, Leucaena trichandra, and Sesbania sesban, all of which grow quickly.

 A dairy cow in Ikinu enjoying fresh fodder tree leaves